pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 requests to the service.
 It can be used to add additional headers like `Authorization: Bearer <TOKEN>` for example.

-### `hosts`
+#### `publicly_exposed_endpoints`

-_`Required`_, _`Unique` for each referenced proxy_, _`Unique` within the supplier's `hosts` list_
+_`Required`_, _`Unique` within the supplier's `hosts` list_

-The `hosts` section of the supplier configuration is a list of hosts that the `RelayMiner` will accept requests from.
+The `publicly_exposed_endpoints` section of the supplier configuration is a list of hosts that the `RelayMiner` will accept requests from.
 It must be a valid host that reflects the on-chain supplier staking service endpoints.

-It is used to determine if the incoming request is allowed to be processed by the referenced proxy server as well as to check if the request's RPC-Type matches the on-chain endpoint's RPC-Type.
+It is used to determine if the incoming request is allowed to be processed by the server listening on `listen_address` as well as to check if the request's RPC-Type matches the on-chain endpoint's RPC-Type.

-There are various reasons to having multiple hosts for the same supplier services.
+There are various reasons to having multiple `publicly_exposed_endpoints` for the same supplier service.

 - The on-chain Supplier may provide the same Service on multiple domains (e.g. for different regions).